 When the group played their first gig at the Hunt’s Point Palace in the Bronx, the repertoire consisted of three tunes, Abaniquito, La Toalla, and Rafael Hernandez’s El Cumbanchero, which they played ad nauseam.
-One year later the group added three trumpets and it evolved into the Orlando Marin Conjunto.
-When Marin was inducted into the Army, Quijano inherited the band.
+One year later the group added three trumpets and it evolved into The Orlando Marin Conjunto.
+When Marin was inducted into the Army, Quijano took his place.

-While attending Manhattan’s High School of Industrial Arts and studying commercial art, Quijano worked part-time for the Translux Corporation, a stone’s throw from the original Palladium Ballroom, the Home of the Mambo.
-“My boss and dear friend, Douglas Sterling Paddock let me take lunch hour whenever there was an orchestra rehearsing around the corner,” says Quijano.
+While attending Manhattan’s High School of Industrial Arts and studying commercial art, Quijano worked part-time for the Translux Corporation, a stone’s throw from the original Palladium Ballroom.
+“My boss and dear friend, Douglas Sterling Paddock let me take my lunch hour whenever there was an orchestra rehearsing around the corner,” says Quijano.

 In 1956, Quijano visited Cuba on a working vacation.
-He made a few sales, but mostly he listened to his favorite bands and met Beny More, Roberto Faz, Miguelito Cuni, Jose Fajardo and Celia Cruz and became enamored with the sound of The Senen Suarez Group.
-He returned to New York with stock arrangements, instruments, and a concept that combined two trumpets, a flute and rhythm section and a Charanga feel.
-After a few months, Charlie Palmieri came up with an instrumental version of the tune, Amor and the Conjunto Cachana was born.
+He made a few sales, but mostly he saw his favorite bands and met Beny More, Roberto Faz, Miguelito Cuni, Jose Fajardo, and Celia Cruz and became enamored with the sound of The Senen Suarez Group.
+He returned to New York with stock arrangements, instruments, and a concept that combined two trumpets, a flute, and a rhythm section with a Charanga feel.
+After a few months, Charlie Palmieri came up with an instrumental version of the tune, Amor and The Conjunto Cachana was born.

 After a stint with Tico Records, Quijano went to work for Good One Stop, a wholesaler distributor, servicing retail stores and jukeboxes.
 He convinced his bosses, Al Deutsch, and Artie Schrift, to finance two (45 RPM) tunes on the AQA label titled Rumba En Navidad and Descarga Charanga.
 Thanks to Paramount Vending, the records were in every jukebox in New York.

-In the early 60s Quijano started his own record company.
-Being an amateur Jai-Alai player, he called the company Cesta Records (a Cesta is a basket used in the game) and recorded The Fiddler On The Roof Goes Latin.
+In the early 60s, Quijano started his own company.
+Being an amateur Jai-Alai player, he called the company Cesta Records (a Cesta is a basket used in the game) and recorded the album, The Fiddler On The Roof Goes Latin.

 From the 60s to the 80s Quijano released a string of albums on Cesta including Joe Quijano y Su Fantástico Conjunto Cachana, Swings Uptown And Downtown, Joe Quijano Shingalings, The Joe Quijano Party Album, Joe Quijano With Strings, Joe Quijano y Su Conjunto Cachana Do Their Own Thing, Joe Quijano Christmas Album, El Nuevo Joe Quijano, Joe Quijano En Puerto Rico, Joe Quijano Christmas LP ‘Para Las Parejas’, Cositas Sueltas Joe Quijano: Nosotros 2, Joe Quijano: El Conjunto Cachana, The World’s Most Exciting Latin Orchestra & Review.

-Two notable albums by the Cesta All-Stars titled Live Jam Session (the 1960s), and Salsa Festival (the 1970s) was actually a 1967 recording of the Alegre All-Stars under the direction of Charlie Palmieri made while Santiago was working as a staff producer at Musicor.
-Al Santiago (founder of the Alegre All-Stars) couldn’t afford to release the material so he sold the tapes to Quijano.
+Also, two notable albums by the Cesta All-Stars: Live Jam Session (the 1960s), and Salsa Festival (the 1970s), which was a 1967 recording by the Alegre All-Stars under the direction of Charlie Palmieri made while Santiago was working as a staff producer at Musicor.
+Al Santiago (founder of the Alegre All-Stars) was overextended and couldn’t afford to release the material, so he sold the tapes to Quijano.

-Quijano has the distinction of being the first artist to record a composition by the great Puerto Rican composer, Tite Curet Alonso titled Efectivamente.
+Quijano holds the distinction of being the first artist to record a composition by the great Puerto Rican composer, Tite Curet Alonso titled Efectivamente.